tnicho/myyearofmedia/README.md

 6)Views can be edited or deleted by selecting the cover of the media you wish to edit
     and using the update button next o the specific viewing

-Link to the deployed App:
+Link to the deployed App: https://myyearinmedia.herokuapp.com/

-Link to Trello board used for set up
+Link to Trello board used for set up: https://trello.com/b/HE2VNQkC/project-2-crud

 Icebox Items: